Glossary of Common Special Education Terms

 A certification one step below BCBA that indicates a teacher has completed the requisite school, experiential, and test work to demonstrate comprehension and application of behavioral analysis skills.

 The act or process of knowing; analytical or logical thinking.

 Assurance that no information contained in school records be released without parental permission, except as provided by law.

-Permission from the parent/student (eighteen years or older) required by law for individualized assessment and/or implementation of an IEP for the provision of special education services.
+Permission from the parent/student (eighteen years or older) is required by law for individualized assessment and/or implementation of an IEP for the provision of special education services.

 The core curriculum is the range of knowledge and skills which are included in the district-adopted course of study and which must be learned for successful grade promotion and graduation.
-The curriculum may include academic as well as cultural, social and moral knowledge and skills.
+The curriculum may include academic as well as cultural, social, and moral knowledge and skills.
 IEP goals should reflect knowledge and implementation of the district’s core curriculum as adapted for the student with a disability.

 Committee on Preschool Special Education (CPSE)

 The Committee on Preschool Special Education (CPSE) is responsible for identifying and arranging for the delivery of special education services for preschool children with disabilities from ages three to five.
 The CPSE is responsible for guiding parents in a process that includes evaluation and, if eligible, the recommendation for placement in approved programs and services for each preschool student with a disability.
 The educational programs and services for preschool children with disabilities are the responsibility of the school district in which the student resides in accordance with New York State Education Law, Article 89.
 When parents contact the CPSE in Rush-Henrietta School District, they must establish proof of residency.